FreekPols/SEC/book/some_content/videos.md

 ---
 One option to embed video, from teachbook:

-MUDE videos are uploaded to the YouTube channel.
-To embed them in the Jupyter Book, first obtain the embedding link of the video.
-In order to do so, go to the YouTube page of the video (so not the Brightspace page), then click share in the description box.
+Videos can be uploaded to YouTube.
+To embed these in the Jupyter Book, first obtain the embedding link of the video.
+In order to do so, go to the YouTube page of the video, then click share in the description box.
 There should be a button embed, click that.
 Copy the HTML code that appears in the panel.
 Then, to embed the video, use the following
   ```{eval-rst}
   .. raw:: html